Is 40c Good for CPU? Safe Idle & Gaming Temps Guide 2025!

 2. Reapply Thermal Paste: If your temps are rising, it might be time to reapply thermal paste.

-3. Upgrade Your Cooling: If you’re using a basic cooler, consider upgrading to a more efficient solution like liquid cooling.
+3. Upgrade Your Cooling: If you are using a basic cooler, consider upgrading to a more efficient solution like liquid cooling.

 Overclocking and CPU Temperature:

 Overclocking pushes your CPU to run faster, which generates more heat.
-If you’re overclocking, you’ll need better cooling solutions to maintain safe temperatures.
+If you are overclocking, you will need better cooling solutions to maintain safe temperatures.

 Managing Temps When Overclocking: